SA0806/district-development-governance-analytics/README.md

 ## Objective

-To identify districts that are developmentally lagging, assess their improvement momentum, and translate quantitative findings into targeted governance recommendations — helping policymakers prioritise attention and resources where they matter most.
+To identify districts that are developmentally lagging, assess their improvement momentum and translate quantitative findings into targeted governance recommendations - helping policymakers prioritise attention and resources where they matter most.

 ## Key Questions